ceball/git-media/README.rst

 Configuration
 --------------------

-Configuration involves (globally) telling git to invoke git-media's filters for media files, and (per-repository) telling git which files are media.
+Configuration involves telling git to invoke git-media's filters for media files (typically a global setting), and telling git which files are media (typically a per-repository setting).

 Global
 ~~~~~~~~~~~~~~~~~~~~